sheddyranking/IPL_Data_Analysis/README.md

 #### problem statement =>  Comparative Analysis of Teams

 a.`Runs Across seasons`
+Merge the deliveries and match df and do groupbby on the seasson on the bases of total_runs and plot.

-b.`Average Runs Per Match in Each Seasons`
+b.`Average Runs Per Match in Each Seasons` group the season by id and concat with season df and plot.

-c.`Most Lucky Grounds for Teams`
+c.`Most Lucky Grounds for Teams` write a function to return the total number of wins by teams ans plot.

-d.`Comparison Between two Teams on the Basis of there Wins`
+d.` Between two Teams on tComparisonhe Basis of there Wins` write a function to return the wins by each teams and plot.